JHorwitz1011/MakergearE3D/README.md

 # MakergearE3D

-This project was creted by Jim Horwitz, an intern at the 3D Printing Company MakerGear.
+This project was creted by Jim Horwitz, an intern at MakerGear.

 Objectives
  -- High temperature upgrade kit